-For patients whose pain doesn’t improve after 6-12 months of trying these nonsurgical treatments, surgery is an option.
+For people whose pain doesn’t improve after 6-12 months of trying these nonsurgical treatments, surgery is an option.

 When it comes to heel spur vs plantar fasciitis conditions, it's important to remember that the latter often leads to the former.
 The good news is that more than 90% of patients with plantar fasciitis will improve in less than 10 months after following these simple nonsurgical treatments.